qualweb/qualweb/packages/best-practices/README.md

 # QualWeb best practices

-Implementation of the accessibility best practices for web pages.
+Implementation of accessibility best practices for web pages.

 ## How to use